Inalienable possession: Comparison to alienable possession

 Alienable possession, on the other hand, has a less permanent association between the two entities.
 For instance, most objects may or may not be possessed.
 When such types of objects are possessed, the possession is alienable.
 Alienable possession is used generally for tangible items that one might cease to own at some point (such as my money), but inalienable possession generally refers to a perpetual relationship that cannot be readily severed (such as my mother or my arm).

-The table above outlines some common inalienable relationships, but it is important to note that they are just the most common types of inalienable nouns.
+The table above just outlines the most common types of inalienable nouns.
 Languages with an alienable/inalienable possession distinction differ in which classes fall under each type of possession.
 However, if a language has such a distinction, kinship roles or body parts (or both) make up some of the entities that are inalienably possessed.
 Also, languages may make different distinctions within the categories on how many and which entities are treated as inalienable.

 Moreover, some languages allow the same noun to be either alienable or inalienable.
 Thus, trying to determine if a noun is alienable or inalienable based on its meaning or its affiliation to a specific noun category (for instance, body parts) can be difficult.